dianapatrong/aws-tutorials/rds-connect/README.md

 * Create

-## Step-2: Create a DB subnet group
+### Step-2: Create a DB subnet group
 A DB subnet group is a collection of subnets that you create in a VPC and that you then designate for your DB instances.
-Subnets must reside in at least two different Availability Zones
+Subnets must reside in at least two different Availability Zones.
+If the primary DB instance of a Multi-AZ deployment fails, Amazon RDS can promote the corresponding standby and subsequently create a new standby using an IP address of the subnet in one of the other Availability Zones.

 **AWS Console** -> **Services** -> **RDS** -> **Subnet groups** -> **Create DB Subnet group***